Diversity, Equity & Inclusion (DEI) Hub

 • LGBTQ+: The ABI’s members are committed to championing LGBTQ+ inclusion and want to support employees to be their authentic selves at work.
 Read more here.

-• Future leaders: The ABI’s award-winning executive development programme, “Future Leaders, ensures a pipeline of diverse talent for the insurance and long-term savings sectors.
+• Future leaders: The ABI’s award-winning executive development programme, “Future Leaders, ensures a pipeline of diverse talent for the insurance and long-term savings sector.

 Switzerland